The ninth (ninth!) series of

 There is no denying that

 Love Island has provided the nation with some serious entertainment over the years.
-From the creation of the Do Bits Society to watching Chris and Olivia raise Cash Hughes, there's little question as to why it takes over our summer – and winter from that final pre-pandemic season.
+Watching the creation of the Do Bits Society, or Chris and Olivia raising Cash Hughes, there's little question as to why it takes over our summer – and now, winter.

 It's hard to put your finger on what makes a good season of

 Love Island but it's impossible not to have a favourite.
-Here is every season of As a new cast of islanders enter the villa, your mind can't help but wonder back to favourite faces from seasons past.
-Love Island ranked.
+As a new cast of islanders enter the villa, your mind can't help but wonder back to favourite faces from seasons past.

 So, here is every series of